 GNU Emacs is Free Software, both free as in free beer and free as in free speech.
 The original Emacs was written by St. iGNUcius himself — Richard Stallman.

 Not only does it give the user the four essential freedoms, its architecture is built in such a way that you have the power to mold it, change it and make it comply to your computering needs.

 Colorful text editor

 Emacs can be customized in every conceivable way, including its can strip it share it with your friends.
-Here's a nice gallery of themes.
+Here are a couple of nice theme galleries:

 Et tu, Programmer?

 You get lots of features out of the box, including syntax highlighting, automatic indentation, REPL support, debugging, code browsing, version control integration and much more.

 Org mode helps you to keep notes, maintain TODO lists, plan projects and author documents.
 You can use your Org documents to create HTML websites like this one or export to LaTeX, Beamer, OpenDocuments and many other formats.

 Tramp allows you to edit remote files without leaving Emacs.
 You can seamlessly edit files on remote servers